wikius/benchmark-wikidata/README.md

 Also present in PROCESSING is a log of the commands run to generate statistics and places where engines differ plus the output of these commands.

+Results of the benchmarks are in results-original

+Statistics for the existing benchmarks and Scholia benchmark are in stats-original:
+* existing.text
+* existing-errs.text
+* existing-counted.text
+* existing-counted-errs.text
+* existing-nodups.text
+* existing-nodups-errs.text
+* scholia.text
+* scholia-errs.text
+* scholia-clean.text
+* scholia-clean.md

 Supported in part by a [grant](https://meta.wikimedia.org/wiki/Wikimedia_CH/Grant_apply/Scaling_Wikidata_by_benchmarking_QLever) from [Wikimedia CH](https://wikimedia.ch/).